aoeldarrat/3D-Computer-Resume/README.md

 # Interactive 3D Portfolio

-A professional portfolio website featuring an interactive 3D office scene and a desktop OS interface.
+An interactive 3D office scene and a desktop OS interface that displays a resume.

 ## Tech Stack
 - **Three.js**: 3D rendering and scene management.